 So you finally decided to buy a house in the Netherlands instead of renting!
 Great!
 Congrats to you, that’s a very grown-up move indeed.
-Now simply make a bid on that house, get it accepted and walk to the bank with a few hundred thousands of euro’s in cash to buy your house in the Netherlands.
+Now simply make a bid on that house, get it accepted, and walk to the bank with a few hundred thousand euros in cash to buy your house in the Netherlands.

 What’s that?
-Don’t have that kind of money stashed in the attic?
-Then you need to get a mortgage in the Netherlands as an ex-pat (and there are simpler things in life, to be honest).
+Don’t have that kind of money stashed away?
+Then you need to get a mortgage in the Netherlands as an expat (and there are simpler things in life, to be honest).
 So how does one secure a Dutch mortgage?

 If you’re planning to buy a house in the Netherlands, then it might be good to know if that is actually possible at all.
 And often, more is possible than you think, whether you are employed or have your own business.